-Aurelie Richards is a writer, performer, activist, body worker, healer, and coach,
+Aurelie Richards is a writer, performer, activist, healer, and coach —

-born-and-raised in California and currently based in Berlin, Germany.
+and currently based in Berlin and Leipzig, Germany.

 These are some identities with which I lead, not to encamp myself into categorization but rather locate myself socially and dynamically: